 The American Staffordshire Terrier temperament is similar to that of their neighbor across the Atlantic, the Staffordshire Bull Terrier, although the American dog has a larger head and heavier body weight.
-Both breeds are active and muscular, and both were bred for combat.
+Both breeds are active and muscular, and both were bred for combat

 The show type was known as the American Staffordshire Terrier, and the fighting type was called the American Pit Bull Terrier.
 Some breed registries consider both types to be the same breed, while others recognize them as two quite separate breeds.

 The Family Friend and Protector

 I have met many American Staffordshire Terriers that just want to wrestle and tumble with you.
 They love to play, but because they are so strong, they can knock over small children.

 One aspect of dogs' temperaments that often appeals to people is the tendency to be protective of their loved ones.

-Aggression and the American Staffordshire Terrier Temperament
+Animal Aggression and the American Staffordshire Terrier Temperament

 Training your American Staffordshire Terrier

-This dog is very clever, and isn't hard to train.
-However, they can be strong willed and bossy.
+This dog is very clever and isn't hard to train.
+However, they can be strong-willed and bossy.
 They need a confident and experienced owner, or they will take over the household.